Mohammadjamiu/tahugo_updated/content/digital-electronics/examples-of-digital-signals-in-everyday-life.md

 ---
 ![](/images/networks-installment.webp)

+## **What is a Digital Signal?**

 **A digital signal** is a type of signal that represents data as a series of binary digits or “bits” (0s and 1s) for short.
 In contrast, an analog signal represents data as a continuous wave.

 Digital signals are used in many electronic devices, such as computers, smartphones, and televisions, to transmit and process information.

 For example, when you send a text message, the message is converted into a digital signal that is transmitted over the internet or cellular network.

 When you watch a video on a computer, the video is made up of a series of digital signals that are converted into images and sound.

 ## Examples of Digital Signals in Everyday Life